 Copies are distributed to 6,500 homes, shops and businesses.
 It will also be available in Grangetown Hub, local shops and pubs and you can view an online version (of the Spring edition) above.

 Thanks for all those who have contributed and advertised - and also to our volunteer deliverers.
-If you would like to contribute, you can attend our drop-in at Grangetown Hub on 16th October (6pm-7pm) or email firstname.lastname@example.org
+If you can help deliver - we need people for Penarth Road and some streets in north Grangetown who can spare half an hour- email firstname.lastname@example.org

 Should you have a local news story or would like to tell the community about your organisation or school then our paper is a perfect way of reaching people!you are a local business/organisation who would like to advertise to the local community our paper is an ideal place to place an advert.